 Have you heard that rhyme, “Hey diddle diddle, the cat and the fiddle, the cow jumped over the moon”?
-Why a cow?
 It’s a weird idea, since cows aren’t the best jumpers…all kinds of animals jump a lot better.
-Red kangaroos are the fastest jumpers, leaping 30 to 40 feet at a time at over 30 miles an hour.
-The hare, a cousin of the rabbit, can zoom at 35 miles per hour and can leap 10 feet — incredible for its size.
-Some tree frogs can jump 20 times their length.
-But wait: the annoying flea is only about 1/16th inch long, but it can jump 13 inches, over 100 times its body length!
+Red kangaroos leap 30 to 40 feet, while a hare can leap 10 feet.
+Tree frogs can jump 20 times their length, but the annoying flea can jump 13 inches, over 100 times its body length!
 None of these animals can jump 240,000 miles to the moon, but they all have a better shot than the cow.

 Wee ones: Who jumps farther, the hare that leaps 10 feet or the kangaroo that leaps 30 feet?